 Property, plant and equipment, excluding specific land assets, are carried at cost less accumulated depreciation and any recognized impairment loss.
-Cost includes all costs directly attributable to the acquisition such as direct overhead, financing costs and the initial estimate of retirement obligations.
+Cost includes all costs directly attributable to the acquisition such as direct overhead, financing costs and the initial and subsequent estimate of decommissioning and restoration provisions.

-Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2024 and 2023 (Tabular amounts expressed in thousands of Canadian dollars)